SanDAce07/SanDAce07/README.md

 </div>

 ## Projects
-- Detection Lab
-- SOC Automation Project
+- A Home lab for CCNA